 Our understanding of culture of history is mainly informed by Jörn Rüsen, a theorist of history who coined the term in the 1980s and has been refining it ever since.
 In Rüsen’s understanding, historical culture (Geschichtskultur) is juxtaposed to historical consciousness (Geschichtsbewusstsein).
 Both terms are linked with each other in a way that a 'culture of history' (or historical culture) is the specific and particular way in which a society relates to its past while historical consciousness refers to personal attitudes and values that individuals ascribe to the past.
 Thus, culture of history is the more general term referring to a group’s, society’s or nation’s way of addressing the past whereas historical consciousness is something a person gains in the process of being socialized and learning.
 There is a strong relationship between the concepts of memory culture and historical culture.
 However, there are also differences between both concepts.
 While memory culture is more concerned with processes of how social groups remember certain events in the past, historical culture is a broader term that embraces all manifestations and materializations of historical consciousness in a society.

-This complex interplay of temporalities that materializes in a culture of history is influenced by a variety of factors.
+The complex interplay of temporalities that materializes in historical culture is influenced by a variety of factors.
 Individual agents and institutions, policies and special interests, and aesthetic ideas and moral conventions all determine how history is represented.
-But if the conditions for history’s emergence are diverse, then the material phenomena it produces are even more so.
-History becomes tangible in monuments, films, school textbooks, historical novels and comic books; and it is displayed and plays a major role in historical museums and exhibits.
-In the Cultures of History Forum we focus specifically on public negotiations of history in debates and discussions as well as on history exhibitions.
+According to Rüsen, historical culture features different dimensions, amongst others, an aesthetic, a political and a cognitive one.
+Analysing and describing a culture of history means to embrace a broader field than that of historiography, since it is not limited to the analysis of academic historical literature.
+In the Cultures of History Forum we focus specifically on public negotiations of history in debates as well as on history exhibitions and the policy dimension.